rowan-nicetouch/nextjs-starter-wp/readme.md

-# Next.js Starter Project for WordPress Sites
+# Next.js Starter

+For use with sites whose data is stored in WordPress.